• Skip to primary navigation

 • Add the granulated sugar to a small bowl.

 • Using a large cookie scoop, divide the dough into balls about 3 tablespoons (60g) each.
-Drop each ball in the sugar and gently toss them in sugar.
+Drop each ball in the sugar and gently toss them in the sugar.
 You can reshape the balls before or after tossing them in sugar.

 • Arrange the cookie dough balls on your lined baking sheets, with about 2 inches (5cm) between each.
 Gently flatten each ball with your fingers.